-Elastic Cloud Computing Cluster (EC3) is a tool to create elastic virtual clusters on top of IaaS providers.
-Being based on Infrastructure Manager (or IM, detailed in Section 6.3.1), EC3 supports the same wide choices of back-ends.
+Elastic Cloud Computing Cluster (EC3) is a tool to create elastic virtual clusters on top of laaS providers.
+Being based on Infrastructure Manager (or IM, detailed in the previous Section 6.3.1), EC3 supports the same extensive back-ends options.